-In September 2018, in partnership with MSF Holland, HI CAR introduced rehabilitation activities at Bambari General Hospital.
-This project is providing physical rehabilitation care, technical devices and psychosocial support to people with specific needs.
-In 2022, the program opened an integrated rehabilitation service in Bangassou hospital similar to the one in Bambari.
+In September 2018, in partnership with MSF Holland, HI introduced rehabilitation activities at Bambari General Hospital.
+This project is providing physical rehabilitation care, technical devices and mental health support to people with specific needs.
+In 2022, the program opened a new integrated rehabilitation service in Bangassou Hospital.

-Since 2022, HI CAR has been implementing stimulation therapy activities for children who have experienced an episode of acute to severe malnutrition.
-The aim of stimulation therapy is to prevent and reduce developmental delays and disabilities linked to malnutrition and to train parents to stimulate their child.
+Since 2022, HI has implemented stimulation therapy activities for children experiencing malnutrition.
+Stimulation therapy prevents and reduces developmental delays and disabilities linked to malnutrition and trains parents to stimulate their children.

 A Technical Cell for Inclusive Action (CTAI) was set up in Bangui in 2019 to improve the response of humanitarian actors to people with specific needs throughout the country.
-In 2022, the program also launched a project to improve the living conditions of vulnerable people and people with disabilities.
+In 2022, the program also launched a project to improve the living conditions of people with disabilities and individuals living in vulnerable circumstances.

 The Central African Republic suffers from structural underdevelopment and is one of the poorest countries in the world, with a human development index that places it second to last in the 2018 UNDP Human Development Index.

 The country, marked by chronic instability since its independence in 1958, sank into an unprecedented humanitarian, political and security crisis during the third Central African civil war, which began in 2013.
-After a temporary lull, the violence resumed in December 2020 and continues to this day, causing a significant deterioration in the humanitarian situation.
+After a temporary lull, the violence resumed in December 2020 and continues today, causing a significant deterioration in the humanitarian situation.

-Insecurity and the resulting recurrent displacement of people have had a serious impact on agricultural production, increasing food prices.
-At least 75% of the population is dependent on agriculture, resulting in high dependency on food aid.
+Insecurity and displacement of people have had a serious impact on agricultural production, increasing food prices.
+At least 75% of the population is dependent on agriculture, resulting in a high dependency on food aid.